stevie-mayhew/silverstripe-framework/docs/en/02_Developer_Guides/05_Extending/01_Extensions.md

 	// "Hi Sam"

-## Modifying Existing Methods
+## Modifying existing methods

 If the `Extension` needs to modify an existing method it's a little tricker.
-It requires that the method you want to customize has provided an *Extension Hook* in the place where you want to modify the data.
+It requires that the method you want to customise has provided an *Extension Hook* in the place where you want to modify the data.
 An *Extension Hook* is done through the `[api:Object->extend]` method.

 **framework/security/Member.php**